World's Biggest Pork Producer Pledges To Cover Manure Ponds

 Manure ponds, or "lagoons," are the most widely used method for handling hog manure in places like North Carolina that don't experience a lot of freezing temperatures in wintertime.
 (In Iowa or South Dakota, lagoons don't work well, and hog farms typically store manure in deep pits underneath the hog houses.)
 In the open-air lagoons, natural bacteria help the manure to decompose, and the liquid portion of the manure is periodically sprayed on fields as fertilizer.

 But the lagoons have aroused increasing opposition, especially in North Carolina.
 Twenty years ago, the state blocked construction of new farms using such lagoons, and that moratorium remains in effect.
 More recently, people living near hog farms filed a series of lawsuits, accusing a Smithfield subsidiary of afflicting them with unpleasant odors and flies.
-Three cases have been decided so far, and each one resulted in a multi-million-dollar verdict against Smithfield, which is now owned by a Chinese firm.
+Three cases have been decided so far, and each one resulted in a multimillion-dollar verdict against Smithfield, which is now owned by a Chinese firm.
 Then, during Hurricane Florence, dozens of manure lagoons overflowed.

 This month, Smithfield announced that it will pay farmers to install plastic covers over their lagoons, with a goal of covering lagoons that handle waste from nearly all of the company's "finishing hogs" — those that are reaching full weight — in North Carolina, Missouri and Utah.